cosmo0/arcade-manager/README.md

 ## Usage

-The tool provides the following filtering abilities:
+The tool provides the ability to copy or remove roms based on predefined lists.

-* Copy games from one location to another from a list
-* Remove games from one location based on a list

-You will probably just want to use the `set-lite-stick` or `set-lite-pad`, depending on your control scheme of choice.
-They provide a complete, ready-to-use list of games working on a Raspberry Pi 3 with either an arcade stick or a "modern" pad (with analog sticks, like Xbox or Playstation controllers).

-An advanced usage might be:
+You will probably just want to use one of these files:

+* `set-lite`: you want all the games, and you want to discover many things, both good and bad.
+* `set-classics`: you want only good games, but you still want to be surprised, and you don't mind keeping multiple episodes of the same game series
+* `set-classics-lite`: you only want the very best games

+Pick the `pad` version if you have an modern controller with analog sticks (Playstation or Xbox).
+Pick the `stick` version if you have an arcade stick, or a pad without analog sticks.

+## Advanced usage

+You can combine the various provided filters for more fine control over the result of your rom selection.

+For instance:

-* Add `set-noclones-noconsoles` to copy all non-consoles working roms of MAME2003 from your romset
+* Add `set-noconsoles` to copy all non-clones, non-consoles working roms
-* Add `filter-workingclones-noparent` to add the clones that have a non-working parent
-* Remove `games-alternative` to remove "alternative" games
 * Remove `controls-alternative` to remove "alternative" controls
 * Remove `filter-slow` to remove the games that are too slow to play on a Raspberry Pi 3
+* Remove `quality-10` to `quality-50` to remove below-average games

 ## Contents